Ben Wilkinson

-Alistair Benjamin Wilkinson (born 25 April 1987) is a former professional footballer who coaches at Manchester City's academy.
+Alistair Benjamin Wilkinson (born 25 April 1987) is a former professional footballer who coaches at Derby County.
 He played as a midfielder for Hull City, Harrogate Town, Gretna, York City, Altrincham, Chester City, Tamworth and Boston United.

+After retirement as a player, Wilkinson moved into coaching working at Sheffield Wednesday's and Manchester City's academies, before joining Derby County first-team coaching setup in 2026.